 Zombism outbreaks can last for years & spread across the globe

 Source: Numerous horror films, which tend to rely on the myth that zombies can function for years without eating or sleeping.

 Zombies can only be killed by dismembering and burning them

 Zombic remains being burned

-Source: Exaggeration of zombic dexterity, along with the burning of their corpses to prevent further infection.
+Source: Exaggeration of zombic resilience, along with the burning of their corpses to prevent further infection.
 This myth has also been applied to vampires for the same reasons.
 Specifically, because they were thought of as reanimated corpses, it was assumed that every body part could function and move on its own—a myth reinforced by the fact that severed zombie hands can reflexively move their fingers, heads can keep biting, legs can keep kicking, and torsos can keep crawling.

 Fact: While dismemberment and incineration are effective methods of extermination and disposal, they are by no means the only ones.